4act/generator-angular-app/README.md

 Features

 * Provides a directory structure geared towards large Angular projects.
-    * Each controller, service, filter, and directive are placed in their own file.
+    * Each controller, service, factory, filter, and directive are placed in their own file.
     * All files related to a conceptual unit are placed together.
 For example, the controller, HTML, LESS, and e2e/unit test for a partial are placed together in the same directory.
 * Provides a ready-made Grunt build that produces an extremely optimized distribution.
    * Build uses [grunt-ng-annotate](https://github.com/olov/ng-annotate)
    * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
-* Includes Yeoman subgenerators for directives, services, partials, filters, and modules.
+* Includes Yeoman subgenerators for directives, services, factories, partials, filters, and modules.
 * Integrates SASS and includes Bootstrap v4 via the source SASS files allowing you to reuse Bootstrap vars/mixins/etc.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.
     * partials with routes generate an e2e skeleton test